klusta-team/spikedetekt2/dev/file_format/kwikformat_hdf5.md

 ### PRM

-This text file (written in a tiny subset of Python) contains all parameters necessary for the programs to process, open and display the data.
-Each line is either a comment (starting with #) or a `VARNAME = VALUE` where VARNAME is the variable name, and VALUE is either a number, a string (within quotes), or a list of those.
-This structure ensures that it's easy to read/write this file programmatically.
+This Python script defines all parameters necessary for the programs to process, open and display the data.

     EXPERIMENT_NAME = 'myexperiment'
     RAW_DATA_FILES = ['n6mab041109blahblah1.ns5', 'n6mab041109blahblah2.ns5']